tus/tus.io/_posts/2015-09-19-project-status.md

 and Marius who upgraded all of our implementations.

 Marius also added Android and
-standalone Java implementations as official tus projects.
+standalone Java implementations as official tus projects, and replaced our jQuery implementation with a standalone [tus-js-client](https://github.com/tus/tus-js-client).

 If you're interested in building & maintaining new 1.0 implementations, becoming a member of tus core, leave a note here: